-Activity / Issues Potentials Impacts Proposed Mitigation and Enhancement Measures Responsible Parties Construction and operation of labor shed for the workers (Workforce and labor shed Generation of sewage and solid waste may degrade quality of the adjacent water bodies and surrounding environment y degrade quality of the water bodies and Erection of "no litter" sign, provision of waste bins (introduce separate waste bins for organic and inorganic wastes); Health of workers Conduct formal and unofficial discussion to increase awareness about hygiene practices among the workers; Ensure availability and access to first-aid equipment and medical supplies for the workers.
-Monitoring- Primarily by Pourashava management) Possible development of labor camp into permanent settlement Contractor to remove labor camp at the completion of contract.
-Secondarily by PMU,LGED and DSM Outside labor force causing negative impact on health and social well- being of local people Ensure that contractor employ local work force to provide work opportunity to the local people and conduct formal and unofficial awareness program for the health and social well-being of the local people.
-Drainage congestion and flooding Drainage congestion and flooding • Ensure provision for adequate drainage of storm water if needed; • Ensure provision for pumping of congested water if needed; • Ensure adequate monitoring of drainage effects, especially if construction works are carried out during the wet season.
-General construction work Air pollution Check regularly and ensure that all the subproject vehicles are in good operating condition; Ensure contractor spray water on dry surfaces regularly to reduce dust generation; Maintain adequate moisture content of the soil and sand used for transportation, ISG, bed preparation, compaction and backfilling; Ensure contractor sprinkle and cover stockpiles of loose materials (e.g., fine aggregates); Ensure contractor avoid use of equipment at site and far from the local residents, which produce significant amount of particulate matter.
-Primarily by Pourashava Secondarily by PMU,LGED Traffic congestion, effect on traffic and pedestrian safety Ensure schedule deliveries of materials/ equipment during off-peak hours; Place traffic/ cautionary sign to avoid undue traffic congestion and accidents; Inform the local people about the subproject activities.
+Activity / Issues Potentials Impacts Proposed Mitigation and Enhancement Measures Responsible Parties Construction and operation of labor shed for the workers (Workforce and labor shed Generation of sewage and solid waste may degrade quality of the adjacent water bodies and surrounding environment Construction of sanitary latrine considering 15 persons for one toilet at the labor shed and separate toilet for male and female; Erection of "no litter" sign, provision of waste bins (introduce separate waste bins for organic and inorganic wastes); Ensure wastes (solid wastes and other forms of wastes) disposal at the Chowdhury para dumping site at Jaliapara.
+Contractor Monitoring- Health of workers Conduct formal and unofficial discussion to increase awareness about hygiene practices among the workers; Ensure availability and access to first-aid equipment and medical supplies for the workers.
+Primarily by Pourashava Secondarily by management) Possible development of labor camp into permanent settlement Contractor to remove labor camp at the completion of contract.
+PMU,LGED and DSM Outside labor force causing negative impact on health and social well- being of local people Ensure that contractor employ local work force to provide work opportunity to the local people and conduct formal and unofficial awareness program for the health and social well-being of the local people.
+Drainage congestion and flooding Ensure provision for adequate drainage of storm water if needed; Ensure provision for pumping of congested water if needed; Ensure adequate monitoring of drainage effects, especially if construction works are carried out during the wet season.
+Contractor General construction work Air pollution Check regularly and ensure that all the subproject vehicles are in good operating condition; Ensure contractor spray water on dry surfaces regularly to reduce dust generation; Maintain adequate moisture content of the soil and sand used for transportation, ISG, bed preparation, compaction and backfilling; Ensure contractor sprinkle and cover stockpiles of loose materials (e.g., fine aggregates); Ensure contractor avoid use of equipment at site and far from the local residents, which produce significant amount of particulate matter.
+Monitoring- Primarily by Pourashava Secondarily by PMU,LGED and DSM Traffic congestion, effect on traffic and pedestrian safety Ensure schedule deliveries of materials/ equipment during off-peak hours; Place traffic/ cautionary sign to avoid undue traffic congestion and accidents; Inform the local people about the subproject activities.